Clarilab/gocloaksession/README.md

 	GetKeycloakAuthToken() (*gocloak.JWT, error)

 	// Sets the Authentication Header for the response
-  // Can be used as Middleware in resty
-	AddAuthTokenToRequest(*resty.Client, *resty.Request) error
+	// Can be used as Middleware in resty AddAuthTokenToRequest(*resty.Client, *resty.Request) error

+	// GetGoCloakInstance returns the currently used GoCloak instance.
+	GetGoCloakInstance() *gocloak.GoCloak
 }

 ```